-LEDs Ethernet PG/OP channel A, S The green A-LED (Activity) indicates the physical connection of the Ethernet PG/OP channel to Ethernet.
-Irregular flashing of the A-LED indicates communication of the Ethernet PG/OP channel via Ethernet.
+LEDs Ethernet PG/OP channel L/A, S The green L/A-LED (Link/Activity) indicates the physical connection of the Ethernet PG/OP channel to Ethernet.
+Irregular flashing of the L/A-LED indicates communication of the Ethernet PG/OP channel via Ethernet.

-If the green S-LED (Speed) is on, the Ethernet PG/OP has a communication speed of 100MBit/s otherwise with 10MBit/s.
+If the green S-LED (Speed) is on, the Ethernet PG/OP has a communication speed of 100MBit/s otherwise 10MBit/s.